Why ISIS Eyes are Smiling

-After all, an ‘apocalyptic’ organization doesn’t issue appeals for doctors, judges and other professionals to help it build the caliphate.
-It doesn’t send twitter messages to the protesters at Ferguson telling them that they don’t live in a democracy and that Islam is the answer and that Malcolm X thought so too.
+An ‘apocalyptic’ organization doesn’t issue appeals for doctors, judges and other professionals to help it build the caliphate.
+It doesn’t send twitter messages to the protesters at Ferguson telling them that they don’t live in a democracy, that Islam is the answer and that Malcolm X thought so too.

-Depicting IS as a mysterious eruption of irrational evil intent on the end of the world obscures its strategic intentions and the strategic context in which it emerged, a context that includes the disastrous trajectory of the war on terror, the crisis of the post-colonial authoritarian order in the Arab world, the collapse of the Iraqi state, the Syrian civil war, and the sectarian shift of the Gulf States in their attempts to rollback Iranian influence.
+Depicting IS as an apocalyptic death cult obscures its strategic intentions and the context in which it emerged, a context that includes the disastrous trajectory of the war on terror, the crisis of the post-colonial authoritarian order in the Arab world, the collapse of the Iraqi state, the Syrian civil war, and the sectarian shift of the Gulf States in their attempts to rollback Iranian influence.

-This context also includes the responsibility of the US and its allies for the creation of ISIS, which Souad Mekhennet describes in that esteemed organ the Washington Post.
-Mekhennet echoes what many others have said for some time, namely that ‘President Obama, his European friends, and even some Middle Eastern allies, have supported “rebel groups” in Libya and Syria’, and that these efforts have ‘ empowered groups whose members had either begun with anti-American or anti-Western views or found themselves lured to those ideas in the process of fighting.’
+This context also includes the responsibility of the US and its allies for the creation of ISIS, which the author and journalist Souad Mekhennet describes in the Washington Post.
+Mekhennet echoes what many others have said for some time, namely that “President Obama, his European friends, and even some Middle Eastern allies, have supported ‘rebel groups’ in Libya and Syria”, and that these efforts have “empowered groups whose members had either begun with anti-American or anti-Western views or found themselves lured to those ideas in the process of fighting.”

 He isn’t the only who’s smiling.
-An Islamic State commander called Abu Yusaf was equally cheerful when he told the Post that members of the Free Syrian Army had received training from the United States, Turkey and Arab military officers at an American base in Southern Turkey, and that ‘now many of the FSA people who the West has trained are actually joining us.’
+An Islamic State commander called Abu Yusaf told the Post that members of the Free Syrian Army had received training from the United States, Turkey and Arab military officers at an American base in Southern Turkey, and that “now many of the FSA people who the West has trained are actually joining us.”

 These reports echo earlier claims of the weapons/training conduits to Syria that have not been officially acknowledged.
 They contradict the arguments of Hilary Clinton and others, that the US paved the way for ISIS because it failed to arm ‘moderate’ rebels in Syria.
 As Patrick Cockburn has argued, these distinctions were impossible to maintain, in a fast-moving and chaotic civil war in which weapons inevitably go to the most ruthless and effective military fighters – regardless of their commitment to democratic pluralism.

-It is also arguable whether the states that supplied such training were ever interested in such distinctions, except for public consumption.
-When the US and its allies backed the Afghan ‘muj’, they deliberately cultivated the most reactionary political and social forces in Afghanistan for the simple reason that they believed they would fight the Soviets more effectively.
+It’s also arguable whether the states that supplied such training were ever interested in such distinctions, except for public consumption.
+When the US and its allies backed the Afghan ‘muj’, they cultivated the most reactionary Islamic social forces in Afghanistan for the simple reason that they believed they would fight the Soviets more effectively.